neetika13/Project-Indian-spices/README.md

 - __Navigation bar__
     - Featured on all pages of the project.
 It contains a responsive image of the spices that floats on the top and above of the scrolling text
     - The page includes home page, detailed spice description (about spices), contact and sign up pages that are identical on all the pages
-    - this section allowes for easy navigation across all of the devices
+    - This section allowes for easy navigation across all of the devices

 ![image](https://user-images.githubusercontent.com/18726183/131258599-d84eb5a9-9513-4d1d-a4d7-4da42a06380b.png)